JohnBashombe/JohnBashombe/README.md

 I usually work on a variety of projects and cover all domains.
 On one hand you will have web-based apps, on the other hand perhaps you need to write logic for your application or connect a third party service to it.
 I will be doing all the programming related to the project.
 It could be anything from Blogging, creating back-end example website, Admin dashboard and other tweaks to make the project work out properly.

-These are the tools I use while developing a product.
+These are the tools I normally use while working on a product.

 <img width="24px" src="https://ik.imagekit.io/ntavigwa/icons/typescript_q7l5a4DnA.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1664726044372" /> <img width="24px" src="https://ik.imagekit.io/ntavigwa/icons/javascript_8zDHZvpCY.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1664726038570" /> <img width="24px" src="https://ik.imagekit.io/ntavigwa/icons/java__WIt7Ze3v.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1664726038463" /> <img width="24px" src="https://ik.imagekit.io/ntavigwa/icons/nodejs_Tcmund0tR2.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1664726041004" /> <img width="24px" src="https://ik.imagekit.io/ntavigwa/icons/laravel_sMbek__u2.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1664726039001" /> <img width="24px" src="https://ik.imagekit.io/ntavigwa/icons/flutter_OfTWwPOUo.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1664726036806" />